ZoneMS/EnKO/README.md

         - We obtained this original data and converted normalized data by preprocessing same as [PSVO](https://www.semanticscholar.org/paper/Variational-Objectives-for-Markovian-Dynamics-with-Moretti-Wang/ccd5761c40305c4ffcc3a7cbc387ba1273895114).

 ## How to Implement
+How to implement the ensemble systems with the networks are follows
 1. Set "config.json" file in SVAE directory.
 The details are described in later.
 1. Run "run_svae.py" file by "python run_svae.py".
 Parallel implementaion of several conditions are carried out by "python gs_svae.py".

+Experiments for variance of the gradient estimates described in Appendix A of the supplementary material are replicated by "SVAE/bias.ipynb"

 ## Requirement
 We implemented our script in following environments.